Dylan-Prins/Blog/content/posts/cost-allocation.md

 - You cannot order the rules.
 The rules are executed in the order they were created.
 - There is a function to allocate costs proportionally to network or compute cost, but this function is only available in the portal and not with the API.
 - Target subscriptions are limited to 200.
 This means if you have a lot of spokes, you should consider only allocating to production subscriptions.
+- You need to have EA administrator permissions, which you cant give to an app registration.
+(I talked to microsoft and they are not implementing this any time soon)

 ## References